Photo-induced superconducting diode effect via chiral cavity modes

-To understand the impact of cavity design, in fig.~\ref{fig3}b we show $J/J_{\rm max}$ for different values of $\delta_c^R$ with $\delta_c^L=0$ and sublattice staggered potential at $\delta_{\rm hBN}^1=\delta_{\rm hBN}^2 = 5$ meV.
-We note a non-monotonic variation of supercurrent asymmetry in variation with $\delta_c^R$.
-The supercurrent asymmetry increases at first as we increase $\delta_c^R$ from 2.5 meV (purple line) to 5 meV (yellow line) but falls down as we further increase $\delta_c^R$, e.g., $\delta_c^R = 10$ meV (teal line).
-This non-monotonic behavior can be vivdly seen in fig.~\ref{fig3}c where we show $\eta$ in variation with $\delta_c^R$ which can be understood from the evolution of flat bands across the Fermi level with change in $\delta_c^R$, see top panel of Fig.~\ref{fig3}c.
-For small $\delta_c^R$ ($\delta_c^R= 2.5$ meV) the valleys are partially polarized, and upon increasing $\delta_c^R$ the polarization between valleys increases ultimately leading to fully polarized valley states, e.g., $\delta_c^R=5$ meV which explains the increase in $\eta$.
-However, as $\delta_c^R$ is increased further, the Fermi level moves away from van Hove singularities around $\bar{\Gamma}$-point where band curvature and quantum metric are maximum, e.g., see Fig~\ref{fig2} which accounts for reduced $\eta$ at higher $\delta_R$.
+To understand the impact of cavity design, in fig.~\ref{fig3}b we show $J/J_{\rm max}$ for $\chi=+$ at different values of $\delta_c$ and sublattice potential at $\delta_{\rm hBN}^1=\delta_{\rm hBN}^2 = 5$ meV.
+We note a non-monotonic variation of supercurrent asymmetry in variation with $\delta_c$.
+The supercurrent asymmetry increases at first as we increase $\delta_c$ from 2.5 meV (purple line) to 5 meV (yellow line) but falls as we further increase $\delta_c$, e.g., $\delta_c = 10$ meV (teal line).
+This non-monotonic behavior can be vividly seen in fig.~\ref{fig3}c where we show $\eta$ in variation with $\delta_c$ which can be understood from the evolution of flat bands across the Fermi level with change in $\delta_c$, see top panel of Fig.~\ref{fig3}c.
+For small $\delta_c$ ($\delta_c= 2.5$ meV) the valleys are partially polarized, and upon increasing $\delta_c^R$ the polarization between valleys increases, ultimately leading to fully polarized valley states, e.g., $\delta_c=5$ meV which explains the increase in $\eta$.
+However, as $\delta_c$ is increased further, fully polarized valleys lead to a weakening of superconducting order, and the Fermi level moves away from the van Hove singularities around the $\bar{\Gamma}$-point where band curvature and the quantum metric are maximum, e.g., see Fig~\ref{fig2} which accounts for the reduced $\eta$ at higher $\delta_c$.